-What is an Apostile?
+What is an Apostille?

-An Apostile is a certification, commonly used to refer to the legalization of a document for international use under the terms of the 1961 Hague Convention.
-Documents - including official academic transcripts and diplomas - which have been notarized by a notary public and then certified with a conformant apostile (Montana Secretary of State's Office) are accepted for legal use in all the nations that have signed the Hague Convention.
+An Apostille is a certification, commonly used to refer to the legalization of a document for international use under the terms of the 1961 Hague Convention.
+Documents - including official academic transcripts and diplomas - which have been notarized by a notary public and then certified with a conformant apostille (Montana Secretary of State's Office) are accepted for legal use in all the nations that have signed the Hague Convention.

 Montana Secretary of State Website